kalecser/sneer/code/README.txt

-See sneer/code/docs folder for licensing information and project documentation.
+See docs folder for licensing information and project documentation.